yochaigal/cairn/monsters/cat-lion.md

 ---
 # Cat, Lion
 5 HP, 12 STR, 12 DEX, bite (d10)
 • Hunts in groups called pride.
-Live in savannahs or other similar drylands
+Live in savannahs or other similar drylands.
 • Carnivorous.
-Prefer to eat bovines but might hunt even humans
+Prefer to eat bovines but might hunt even humans.
-• Always chase prey that flees
+• Always chase prey that flees.